Peter Sylvester: Life

-Sykvester was born in Saalfeld.
+Sylvester was born in Saalfeld.
 After finishing primary school, he completed a skilled worker apprenticeship as a chemical engineer from 1951 to 1954.
 From 1954 to 1957, he worked in his profession in Erfurt and Jena and until 1964 also in Leipzig, where he moved in 1958.

 The years 1955/56 saw his first attempts at painting, intensified not least by a visit to the studio of the painter Max Ackermann in Stuttgart.
 In Jena, Sylvester began self-taught studies at the university's Archaeological Institute and attended the Jena Art History Institute as a guest student.
 His painting education remained autodidactic.
 In Leipzig, he attended the evening academy of the Hochschule für Grafik und Buchkunst Leipzig and began his graphic work in its workshops for lithography and etching.

 Since 1964 Peter Sylvester had been working as a freelance artist in Leipzig.
 In 1967 he became a member of the Bundesverband Bildender Künstlerinnen und Künstler (BBK) (from 1970 Verband Bildender Künstler der DDR).
 In 1972, together with other Leipzig artists, he founded the "Leipziger Grafikbörse" as the first jury-free and thus censorship-free artists' association in the former GDR, which held annual graphic exhibitions and is still active today.
 On the occasion of the 15th exhibition, Peter Sylvester became its director and, after its transformation into an association, was its chairman from 1991 until his death.

 Study trips took him to Dalmatia, Central Asia, Italy and France, among other places.
 On a trip to France in 1981, he met Victor Vasarely in his country house in Gordes.
 This was followed in 1983, 1984 and 1985 by working stays as a guest in the Cité internationale des arts Paris and in Aix-en-Provence and Morlans/Mont Ventoux (Provence).

 In 1993, he became a member of the Association du Chemin Vert-Atelier Gravure, Paris.
 In 1994, he participated in the symposium "Natural Science and Art" at the University of Leipzig.
 He also participated several times in the Gaterslebener Begegnungen, where natural scientists, writers, artists, publicists and politicians comment on philosophical questions from nature and society.

 Peter Sylvester was awarded the medal of the V International Biennial of Graphic Arts Cracow in 1974.
 In 1987 he received the Kunstpreis der Stadt Leipzig.